 The above four fast track options apply to drugs only, but medical devices have their own speedy process called the 510(k) premarket notification program.

 The 510(k) program allows some medical devices that the FDA determines to be low risk on the market without comprehensive testing through a process called premarket notification.
 If a device is already on the market that is “substantially equivalent” to the new product, it is allowed on the market.
 Critics say while patients and doctors get access to new products quicker, there may be a greater chance that those who receive the devices may also be at greater risk of suffering complications from poorly tested devices.

 The 510(k) is a part of the Medical Device Amendments to the Federal Food, Drug and Cosmetic Act enacted in 1976.
 Under the Act, all medical devices are classified into three categories depending on the risk that serious injury or death may occur.

 - Class I: These devices are not considered high risk and include items such as tongue depressors, bandages and arm slings.
 The FDA does not extensively review these products with 95 percent receiving exemption from regulatory process.
 Of all devices on the market, 47 percent fall in this category.

 - Class II: The risk from these devices is considered moderate but not risky enough to merit companies providing extensive safety and effectiveness data to the FDA.
 About 43 percent of all devices belong in this category.

 - Class III: This is the highest risk category, and devices such as pacemakers and breast implants are a part of this class.
 These products must all go through the full premarket approval processes, which means proof of safety and effectiveness must be given to the FDA.
 Only 10 percent of all devices fall in this category.

-The above article has been provided by Traders News Source Editor’s and is intended to help traders understand each phase of the FDA approval process as well as estimated time frames.
+Provided by Traders News Source Editor’s, intended to help biotech investor’s and our trading group members understand each phase of the FDA approval process as well as estimated time frames.